 Ann is a graduate of NBSS and was a finalist in the gold and platinum category of the 2010 Saul Bell Awards.
 She works on one-of-a-kind and limited production jewelry as a principal goldsmith and designer at Flying Marquis Studio in Leominster, MA.
 Ann also writes and lectures for the Manufacturing Jewelers and Suppliers of America (MJSA).
 She is the technical co-editor of the MJSA book “Secret Shop Weapons” and is featured in an instructional DVD produced by Lapidary Journal.

-Since graduating from the North Bennet Street School in 2009, Eli has been working as a custom furniture maker in the Greater Boston Area.
+Since graduating from North Bennet Street School in 2009, Eli has been working as a custom furniture maker in the Greater Boston Area.
 For five years, he worked on the PBS series Rough Cut Woodworking with Tommy Mac, with preparation and behind-the-scenes work taking 5-6 months per each season.
-Eli teaches a three month-long furniture intensive course at NBSS, and also spends his time creating custom furniture for clients.
+Eli teaches the summer Three-Month Furniture Intensive, Introduction to SketchUp, and also spends his time creating custom furniture for clients.

 Janet Collins has been a professional woodworker and woodturner since graduating from the Cabinet and Furniture Making program at North Bennet Street School in 1996.
 She has developed and taught many of the woodworking and woodturning workshops at North Bennet Street School.
 Currently she teaches woodworking full time at Dartmouth College in Hanover, NH.